ChrisGutknecht/inventory_campaigns/README.md

-# Welcome to the repo for SQL-based PPC inventory campaigns!
+# Welcome to the SQL-based PPC inventory campaigns repository! (by Bergzeit)

 ## High-level description: What is this repository about?